 - 1. Park machine safely.
 (See Parking Safely in the SAFETY section.) - 2.
-Allow engine to cool. - 3.
-Remove any trash from area around fuel tank cap. - 4.
+Allow engine to cool.

+- 3. Remove any trash from area around fuel tank cap. - 4.
 Remove fuel tank cap slowly to allow any pressure built up in tank to escape. - 5.
 Fill fuel tank only to bottom of filler neck.
 Do not overfill. - 6.
-Do not continue to "top off" the tank once full. - 7.
-Install fuel tank cap, and turn cap until it clicks.
+Install fuel tank cap.Gas models: Turn cap until clicks.